 Technological innovation has rapidly increased the potential of human productivity.
 Could this mean that those advances would lead to workers, particularly those in lower-skilled positions, lose their jobs to automation?

 “If one person could push a button and turn out everything we turn out now, is that good for the world or bad for the world? …You could free up all kinds of possibilities for everything else.” – Warren Buffet

 “The idea of more output per capita — which is what the progress is made on productivity — that should be harmful to society is crazy.” – Warren Buffett

 While in the event, both Warren Buffet and Bill Gates are seen to be optimists and firmly preach the potential of a better future with AI, both emphasize on the importance of some form of wealth redistribution.
-Buffet and Gates are not along in this vision.
+Buffet and Gates are not alone in this vision.
 Elon Musk has added weight to the argument too.